-We regularly take calls from Money Metals Exchange customers who have been taken for a ride by one of the many rare coin (or numismatic) salespeople who seem willing to say just about anything to earn their sales commissions.
+We regularly take calls from Money Metals Exchange customers who have been taken for a ride by one of the many rare coins (or numismatic) salespeople who seem willing to say just about anything to earn their sales commissions.

 Numismatic dealers advertise gold and silver and touch on legitimate concerns over inflation, government debt, and the likelihood of another financial crisis.